Nothing Lasts Forever: How to Handle Pontoon Boat Replacement Parts

 Your pontoon boat is a labor of love and a dance that is built out of two steps forward and one step back.
 While we are always thinking of the next great project, life and the environment eats us alive.
 Nobody beats mother nature.

 While you enjoy your boat, and even while you work on your boat, time passes.
-This means take care of her.
+This means taking care of her.
 Like anything in life, this is how you make things last.